By Deane

 practically in his bandage.
 Around noon we arrived at Manarawat

-our platoon leader.
-He got us up on our feet around one o’clock and started
+leader.
+He got us up on our feet around one o’clock and started us back to

-us back to our perimeter, but on a different trail then what we had come in
+our perimeter, but on a different trail then what we had come in on.
+It

-on.
-It didn’t make any difference to us, because the rain was coming down and
+didn’t make any difference to us, because the rain was coming down and who

 decided that we should go back another route must have been nuts.
 We walked